pinklite/lapp-dashboard/README.md

 Lapp Dashboard is a simple server that monitors any web endpoints (specifically, any website / API and lightning network nodes), and allows users to view their current status from the browser or, optionally, over Discord or on their BlockClock Mini.

 ## How to use
-*Note: Connection to LND over Tor does not currently function properly*

 First, download & prepare the express app:
 ```
 git clone https://github.com/katokishin/lapp-dashboard